-The Target of Evaluation (TOE) is the Infineon Security Controller M7892 G12 with optional RSA2048/4096 v1.02.013 or v2.03.008, EC v1.02.013 or v2.03.008, SHA-2 v1.01 and Toolbox v1.02.013 or v2.03.008 libraries and with specific IC dedicated software (firmware).
+The Target of Evaluation (TOE) is the Infineon Security Controller M7893 B11 with optional RSA2048/4096 v1.03.006, EC v1.03.006, SHA-2 v1.01 libraries and Toolbox v1.03.006 and with specific IC dedicated software (firmware).

+The TOE provides a real 16-bit CPU-architecture.
 The major components of the core system are the two CPUs (Central Processing Units), the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The two CPUs control each other in order to detect faults and serve by this for data integrity.
 The TOE implements a full 16 MByte linear addressable memory space for each privilege level, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively Infineon® SOLID FLASHTM8.
-There is no user available ROM on the TOE.
+The flexible memory concept consists of ROM- and Flash-memory as part of the non volatile memory (NVM), respectively Infineon SOLID FLASH.
+The memory block contains the ROM, RAM and the SOLID FLASHTM NVM.
+All data of the memory block is encrypted and all memory types are equipped with an error detection code (EDC), the SOLID FLASHTM (NVM) in addition with an error correction code (ECC).
+This TOE stores user code and data in a linear 16-MByte memory space, the SOLID FLASHTM (NVM).